Discover the Ultimate Winter Getaway in the Adirondacks

 Make This Winter Wonderland Your Personal Playground

-One of the great things about Trout House is the abundance of free recreational supplies and activities they offer, including free use of snowshoes, toboggans, and cross-country skis in the winter, and paddle boats, kayaks, rowboats, canoes, standup paddle boards, sailboats, and much more in the summer.
+One of the great things about Trout House is the abundance of free recreational activities and equipment they offer, including free use of snowshoes, toboggans, and cross-country skis in the winter.
+(Should you decide to return in the summer you can enjoy paddle boats, kayaks, rowboats, canoes, standup paddleboards, sailboats, and more.)

 Forests and mountains surround the resort, and they have a hiking trail right on site.
 The trail behind the resort is perfect for a snowshoe hike to the lookout, and features an amazing lake view from above the Trout House.